Biseridens: Classification

 Biseridens belong to the clade anomodont which is nested within the clade therapsids, often called "mammal-like reptiles".
 Therapsids are a group of advanced synapsids, one of the major branches of amniotes that gave rise to mammals.

 The holotype and paratype of Biseridens were initially referred to Eotitanosuchia, a former suborder of therapsids that included various groups of early therapsids (although the range inclusion varied between authors).
 The genus was named from the Latin biseri- for "double rows" and -dens ("teeth") to refer to the paired double rows of cheek teeth in each jaw, while the species was named after the Qilian mountains where the fossils were discovered.
 They also assigned Biseridens to a distinct new family of eotitanosuchians, the Biseridensidae, although they did not provide a diagnosis for this family outside of the genus itself.

 Although relatively primitive, a number of shared traits (synapomorphies) ally Biseridens with anomodonts including the shortened snout, raised zygomatic arch and exclusion of the septomaxilla between the maxilla and nasals.
 However, it retains a number of primitive traits that exclude it from the more derived anomodonts, including the differentiated tooth row, palatal teeth, contact between tabular and opisthotic; lateral process of transverse flange of pterygoid free of posterior ramus and absence of mandibular foramen.
 Several cladistic analyses indicate that Biseridens is the most basal anomodont known, including that of Liu and colleagues (2009) shown below, as well as those of Cisneros and colleagues (2011) and Kammerer and colleagues (2013):

 The most recent analysis performed by Liu et al. in 2009 indicates a significantly stable placement of Biseridens as the most basal anomodont based on a matrix study performed on 75 cranial characters over 15 synapsid genera and conclusions of primitive and derived features.
 Based on the geographic discoveries of Biseridans, the most basal anomodont, Raranimus, the most basal therapsid, with basal dinocephalians, bolosaurids, and dissorophids, there is now strong evidence that the oldest therapsids resided in China.

+A 2026 study suggested that Biseridens wasn't an anomodont, but a basal therapsid outside the major clades or a basal dinocephalian.